cboettig/pdg_control/inst/examples/ppii.md

 This plot summarizes the stock dynamics by visualizing the replicates.
 Reed's S shown (solid line), along with the dotted line showing the allee threshold, below which the stock will go to zero (unless rescued stochastically).
+Colored dots behind the dynamics show the Optimal policy solution itself.

 ```r